KDE/documentation-docs-kdenlive-org/more_information/get_involved/writing_style_guide.rst

 Only ``.. figure::`` should be used to place images.

 Do not use the ``:alt:`` tag.
 Either leave it empty or delete it.
-The script ``getext`` extracts it which creates unnecessary translation work.
+The script ``gettext`` extracts it which creates unnecessary translation work.

 Use the **Kdenlive** dark theme when making screenshots.